-Today I had a flashback to when I was eighteen, poor and driving the most beat up old truck ever.
+Today I had a flashback to when I was eighteen, poor and driving the most beat up old truck ever, it wasn’t one of the best used cars around, and I really wanted to get a new one, but I just didn’t have the money at the time.
 I think life hands you these humbling moments to give you perspective.
 As in this afternoon in San Diego when I embarrassed the shit out of myself by not being able to put the SUV my boyfriend had just purchased to tow behind the RV into first gear.
 Yes, it would appear that I forgot how to drive a stick shift.
 At the same time that I was being humbled by a Japanese clutch I was also having a flash back to India and judging someone else who was having a hard time driving a clutch.
 After this afternoon on the streets of San Diego I feel like poo for criticizing how someone else drives a stick shift.

 When I was eighteen years old, my first truck was terrible.
 It was an eighty nine Dodge and I loved it but it stunk to high hell, it overheated every day in the summer time and it had the kind of clutch that you would expect an eighty nine Dodge with 90,000 miles to have.